Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 | 5th         | [[!Arcane Hand]], [[!Telekinesis]]             |

 # Possession
 Starting at 1st level, your patron infuses with your body.
 As an action, you can allow him to possess you, creating a [[fog cloud]] centered on yourself that disperses at the start of your next turn.
 For one minute, you can cast [[Scorching Ray]] at second level once per turn as an action a number of times equal to your warlock level, without expending spell slots.
-At the end of the duration, you gain one level of exhaustion (but no more than 3).
+At the end of the duration, you gain one level of exhaustion.

 Once you use this feature, you can’t use it again until you finish a short or long rest.
+You cannot use this feature if you have three or more levels of exhaustion.

 Additionally, when taking a short rest, you may remove one level of exhaustion instead of recovering your expended spell slots.

 # Sickly Aid
 Starting at 1st level, your patron enhances your magic when you are weak.
 When you have at least one level of exhaustion, you gain the following benefits: